mybatis/mybatis-dynamic-sql/src/site/markdown/docs/select.md

 ## Union Queries

+## Annotated Mapper for Select Statements

+## XML Mapper for Select Statements

 ## Notes on Order By

 Order by phrases can be difficult to calculate when there are aliased columns, aliased tables, unions, and joins.